Print This Bible Study

 It seems apparent that the New Jerusalem will be a satellite city of the earth during the coming age.
 Overcoming Christians, along with a select group of Old Testament and Tribulation saints (those who qualified to rule from the heavens), will dwell in this city.
 This, however, is only for the coming age.
 Once the new heavens and the new earth have been brought into existence (Revelation 21, 22), the New Jerusalem will apparently rest upon the new earth and so remain throughout the ages of eternity.
 During these ages, the New Jerusalem will continue to be the dwelling place of a segment of the redeemed and continue as the center of governmental power and authority.

 The New Jerusalem is described in Revelation 21:9-21, with additional information concerning the city and its inhabitants given in the verses following (21:22-22:21).
-This city measures about fifteen hundred miles in length, in breadth, and in height; it is constructed of “pure gold, like unto clear glass”; and a wall over two hundred feet high, constructed of “jasper” (with “twelve gates” constructed of “twelve pearls,” resting on foundations garnished with all manner of precious stones), surrounds the city.
+This city measures about fifteen hundred miles in length, in breadth, and in height; it is constructed of “pure gold, like clear glass”; and a wall over two hundred feet high, constructed of “jasper” (with “twelve gates” constructed of “twelve pearls,” resting on foundations garnished with all manner of precious stones), surrounds the city.
 Certain things are also stated concerning the “street” of the city, the “temple” in the city, the “light” for the city, the “tree of life,” and a “pure river of water of life.”

 The fact that the length, breadth, and height of the New Jerusalem are equal should not lead one to conclude that the city has been constructed in the shape of a cube, with possibly numerous tiers or levels to the city within the cube.
-No geometric shape is given in Scripture; and it would seem to be more in keeping with that which is revealed to think of the new Jerusalem in the same sense as walled cities in the Middle East down through history, with one exception — an elevated central point (elevated to equal the length or breadth), probably housing the center of government.
+No geometric shape is given in Scripture; and it would seem to be more in keeping with that which is revealed to think of the New Jerusalem in the same sense as walled cities in the Middle East down through history, with one exception — an elevated central point (elevated to equal the length or breadth), probably housing the center of government.
 Many things seem to fit much better by viewing the city after this fashion (e.g. the wall surrounding the city, the gates to the city, the street in the city, and the river flowing out from the throne of God, appear to depict the city built on a single level [Revelation 21:17-21; 22:1, 2]).

 Another thing that should be understood about the New Jerusalem is the fact that this city was brought into existence either prior to or during the days of Abraham (Hebrews 11:16) and has, since that time, been associated with Abraham and his seed.
 The seed of Abraham in the Old Testament, to whom heavenly promises and blessings pertained, were the lineal descendants of Isaac, Jacob, and Jacob’s twelve sons.
 The seed of Abraham, to whom these same heavenly promises and blessings pertain today, are Christians (Galatians 3:16-18, 26-29; cf. Genesis 22:17, 18; Matthew 21:43; 1 Peter 2:9, 10).
 In reality though, Abraham and a segment of his seed from both dispensations will ultimately enter into the proffered heavenly promises and blessings.

-(Though the kingdom of the heavens was taken from Israel and is presently being offered to a new nation — the one new man “in Christ,” comprised of Christians [cf. Matthew 21:43; I Peter 2:9, 10] — certain OldTestament saints qualified to rule from the heavens prior to that time when the kingdom was taken from Israel.
-And the nation of Israel, in later years forfeiting the right to rule from heavenly places, cannot do away with the fact that certain Old Testament saints had previously qualified to occupy heavenly places in the kingdom.
-Those Old Testament saints who qualified will realize that which has been promised.)
+(Though the kingdom of the heavens was taken from Israel and is presently being offered to a new nation — the one new manin Christ,” comprised of Christians [cf. Matthew 21:43; 1 Peter 2:9, 10] — certain Old Testament saints aspired to and qualified to occupy heavenly positions in the theocracy prior to that time when the kingdom was taken from Israel

 The “place” presently being prepared for Christians in John 14:2, 3 has nothing to do with a supposed present construction of the New Jerusalem.
-In the “Father’s house are many mansions [lit. ‘abiding places’],” and Christ has gone into heaven to “prepare a place” for Christians in the Father’s house.
+In the “Fathers house are many mansions [lit. abiding places],” and Christ has gone into heaven to “prepare a place” for Christians in the Fathers house.
 The New Jerusalem is a city in the Father’s house, not the Father’s house.
 His “house” includes all under His sovereign control, and in the broadest sense of the word would include the entire universe.
 However, biblical Revelation concerns itself with this earth; and Christ going away “to receive for Himself a kingdom, and to return” relates itself to governmental control over the earth.

 The “place” that Christ has gone away to prepare for Christians is a position with Him in this kingdom.
 Overcoming Christians in that coming day will dwell in the New Jerusalem and occupy their place with Christ upon His throne, in complete accordance with that which is revealed in the overcomer’s promise in Revelation 3:12.